mxcube/mxcubecore/CONTRIBUTING.md

 ### Submiting code to the repository

 Pull request (PR) is the most convinient way of submitting a new code to the repository.
 It helps developers to see the proposed code and publicly review it.
-You may submit a new PR from your forked repository or from a brach.
+You may submit a new PR from your forked repository or from a branch.

 #### Preparing a pull request from a forked repository